q3769/conseq4j/README.md

 It may seem counter-intuitive for a concurrent API, but the implementation of conseq4j does not have to be thread-safe.
-In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no garantee of access order in case of racing conditions in client-side task submission.
+In fact, for simplicity and separation of concerns, the default implementation is not thread-safe in that it provides no garantee of access order in case of multi-thread racing conditions in client-side task submission.

-It is the API client's responsibility and concern to ensure that tasks are submitted to conseq4j in proper sequence to begin with.
+It is the API client's responsibility and concern how tasks are submitted to conseq4j.
+If execution order is imperative, the client - no matter running in single or multiple threads - has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately often times, that is naturally the case, e.g., when the client is under the management of a messaging provider running a single caller thread.
-Otherwise, if the caller is multi-threaded, then the API client needs to ensure proper access order among the concurrent caller threads.
-This can be as trivial as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to safeguard the API invocation; it is a client-side activity nonetheless.
+Otherwise, if the caller runs in multi-threads, then the client needs to ensure proper access order to conseq4j among the concurrent caller threads.
+This can be as trivial as setting up a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) to safeguard the conseq4j API invocation; it is a client-side activity nonetheless.

 Once the proper task submission sequence is ensured by the API client, it is then conseq4j's concern and responsibility that further processing of the tasks is executed in the meaningful order and concurrency as promised.